-PIRLS is administered every five years in more than 55 countries, including the United States, and provides important international benchmarking information in fourth-grade reading.
+OverviewThe Progress in International Reading Literacy Study (PIRLS) is administered every five years in more than 55 education systems, including the United States, and provides important international benchmarking information in fourth-grade reading.
 PIRLS is designed to measure both trends in fourth-grade studentsí reading literacy achievement, as well as school and teacher practices related to reading instruction.
 It complements what we learn from national assessments by identifying the strengths and weaknesses of students in reading relative to students around the world.
-For the first time, Florida is participating in PIRLS to receive state-level results that can be compared to those of the United States and all the other participating countries.
-Florida’s sample size will be 80 grade 4 schools.
-The PIRLS report will be released in December 2012.
-PIRLS is designed to provide valid and reliable measures of U.S. students’ performance in the aggregate and for major subpopulations, as well as over time.
+In 2011, for the first time, Florida participated in PIRLS at the state-level.
+Florida's results were compared to those of the United States and all of the other participating countries.
+PIRLS is designed to provide valid and reliable measures of the performance of students in the aggregate and for major subpopulations, as well as over time.

-Schools receive $200 compensation
+- Schools receive $200 compensation

-School PIRLS coordinator receives $100 compensation
+- School PIRLS coordinators receive $100 compensation

-Students receive small gift
+- Students receive a small gift

 PIRLS 2011 Release